 One idea to make reporting easy here is to include a “grading” system.
 Sit down around a table with the role players, and decide on a measurement system.
 It could be a grade out of 5, 10, or whatever the case may be.

-Decide on how to grade the funnel.
-The easiest would probably be to grade each part of the funnel and average it out for a final grade.
+Decide on how to grade the sales funnel.
+The easiest would probably be to grade each part of the sales funnel and average it out for a final grade.

 Pop those on a graph and you’ll have a long-term view of your sales pipeline health.
 You’ll also have the health of each stage at a glance – very useful.